DanielBrosch/FlagSymmetriesTalk/slides.md

 <br/>

-- Flags can be seen as limits of polynomials.
+- Flags can be seen as limits of sequences of polynomials.
 - <span style="color:orange">Partially</span> exploiting the polynomials' symmetries and taking the limit leads to Flag-SOS.

 <span style="color:orange">We fully exploit their symmetries!</span><!-- .element: class="fragment" data-fragment-index="1"-->